-As I mention it may not appeal to some but if your a Sauvignon Blanc fan then perhaps try a White Bordeaux which is a blend of Sovee and Semillon and then give a 100% Semillon a go, you may well be pleasantly surprised.
+As I mention it may not appeal to some, but if you’re a Sauvignon Blanc fan then perhaps try a White Bordeaux, which is a blend of Sovee and Semillon and then give a 100% Semillon a go, you may well be pleasantly surprised.

 Heritage Wines Barossa Semillon 2018

-A dry wine with a distinctive lemony, lime tang with bright acidity but with some texture/weight to it.
-Along with the obvious citrus there was some hints of something more tropical in the mix.
+A dry wine with a distinctive lemony, lime tang with bright acidity, but with some texture/weight to it.
+Along with the obvious citrus there were some hints of something more tropical in the mix.
 A touch of oak was noticeable and savoury notes with a somewhat oily texture, which is normally found in Semillon.